ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

         version_added: X.x

 To access the configuration settings in your plugin, use ``self.get_option(<option_name>)``.
-Some plugin types hande this differently:
+Some plugin types handle this differently:

 * Become, callback, connection and shell plugins are guaranteed to have the engine call ``set_options()``.
 * Lookup plugins always require you to handle it in the ``run()`` method.